-Central Penn administers a self-adaptive test to determine placement in writing and mathematics curriculum.
+Central Penn administers a self-adaptive test to determine placement in mathematics.
 All new students are highly encouraged to take the placement exams.

-Students who do not pass the placement exam or transfer appropriate credits will be placed in developmental writing and math courses.
+Students who do not pass the placement exam or transfer appropriate credits will be placed in developmental math courses.
 Developmental classes do not carry credit applied to graduation.
 Developmental course fees are consistent with three credit courses, as they also require 44 hours of instructional time.
-In most instances, financial aid will cover developmental coursework.
+Financial aid may cover developmental coursework, based on a student's eligibility.